Lectem/luib/README.md

 ##Any plannings for a C API ?
 No.
 Though if you really want one, you can fork the project and I'll gladly merge it if it's nicely done.

+##What about other platforms ?
+In a far future, or maybe for debugging purposes.